SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 Today from the fact checkers at _Reuters_ comes a happy little notice that the study has been retracted. <sup id="fn7a">[[7]](#fn7)</sup>

-I won't link to the retracted study because it looks like responsible people just made a mistake (_Reuters_ does link, if you're curious).
-But it was _quite_ a blunder: they used the wrong denominator: there were 845,930 people vaccinated in their target population instead of just 32,379!
+I won't link to the retracted study because it looks like responsible people just made an honest mistake (_Reuters_ does link, if you're curious).
+But it was _quite_ a blunder!
+They used the wrong denominator: there were 845,930 people vaccinated in their target population &amp; period instead of just 32,379!

 That lowers the rate of myocarditis by a factor of 25, taking the risk from an alarming 1 in 1000 to about 1 in 25,000.
 Something to be prepared for with mass vaccinations, but hardly